mlettini/harvest-playground/src/index.md

     </li>
     <li class="mb-16">
       <strong>Bulk actions</strong><br>
-      Every row of every table is has a dedicated actions button and is selectable for bulk actions.
-A disabled bulk actions button shows where that button would appear.
+      Every row of every table is selectable for bulk actions.
+Every row of every table is also clickable, and has an Actions menu on the right.
     </li>
     <li class="mb-16">
       <strong>Dark mode</strong><br>